awesomerank/awesomerank.github.io/lists/markets/awesome-ruby.md

 * [bhf](http://antpaw.github.io/bhf/) - A simple to use Rails-Engine-Gem that offers an admin interface for trusted user.
 * [Faalis](http://faalis.io) - A Rails engine which provides a robust platform to develop web applications.
 It contains a very simple yet powerful admin/dashboard interface too.
 * [RailsAdmin ★6812](https://github.com/sferik/rails_admin) - A Rails engine that provides an easy-to-use interface for managing your data.
+* [Trestle ★761](https://github.com/TrestleAdmin/trestle) - A modern, responsive admin framework for Rails.
+Build a back-end in minutes that will grow with the needs of your application.
 * [Typus ★1138](https://github.com/typus/typus) - Ruby on Rails control panel to allow trusted users edit structured content.

 ## Analytics